-In this context, particularly relevant is the 2006 UN General Assembly Resolution Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law1, rooted in the international treaties on human rights and humanitarian law that are binding upon Montenegro.2 The Chapter IX of this Resolution - Reparations for harm suffered defines the objective of reparations as "promotion of justice by redressing gross violations of international human rights law or serious violations of international humanitarian law".3 States are urged to provide adequate, effective and prompt reparations for victims of acts or omissions which can be attributed to the state4.
-Victim status is acquired regardless of whether the offender has been identified, caught, charged or convicted.5
+In this context, particularly relevant is the 2006 UN General Assembly Resolution Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law, rooted in the international treaties on human rights and humanitarian law that are binding upon Montenegro.
+The Chapter IX of this Resolution - Reparations for harm suffered defines the objective of reparations as "promotion of justice by redressing gross violations of international human rights law or serious violations of international humanitarian law".
+States are urged to provide adequate, effective and prompt reparations for victims of acts or omissions which can be attributed to the state.
+Victim status is acquired regardless of whether the offender has been identified, caught, charged or convicted.
+This is particularly significant for Montenegro, where war crimes have been unsuccessfully prosecuted - although the victims were generally undisputed, the convictions of perpetrators had been scarce.